DataDog/datadog-agent/docs/dev/agent_build.md

 We use `pkg-config` to make compilers and linkers aware of Python.
 The required .pc files are provided automatically when building python through omnibus.

-As an option, the Agent can combines multiple functionalities into a single binary to reduce the space used on disk.
+As an option, the Agent can combine multiple functionalities into a single binary to reduce the space used on disk.
 The `DD_BUNDLED_AGENT` environment variable is used to select which functionality to enable.
 For instance, if set to `process-agent`, it will act as the process Agent.
 If the environment variable is not defined, the process name is used as a fallback.